Frequently Asked Questions

 Parents love us, and we love them too!
-Feel free to pass along our contact information to your mom, dad, or guardian any time.
-We can be reached at: (888) 231 4711 or info@theGREENprogram.com.
+Feel free to pass along our contact information to your parents or guardian any time.
+We can be reached at: (888) 231 4711 or [email protected].
 From here, a member of our team will be able to forward additional information to your parents or guardians as well as answer any questions that they may have.

 Where can I find the program dates?

-Can I use my credit or debit card abroad?
+Can I use my debit or credit card abroad?